 Save yourself the frustration and wasted time of trying to fight an insurance claim on your own.
 Give us a call at Springs Law Group.
 We’re ready to help.
 Your first consultation is free of charge and strictly confidential.

 An insurance claim begins when you file a formal request with your insurance company asking for payment.
 The payment amount is based upon your previous agreement with the insurance company.
-The insurance company checks out your claim and either denies or approves the payment.
+The insurance company checks out your case and either denies or approves the payment.
 If approved, the company will pay your claim.

 You might be surprised how often insurance claims are denied.
 The following statistics show the frequency of such denials: